datagrains/csv_etl_pipeline/README.md

 # CSV ETL Pipeline

 ## Overview
 This repository contains a Python-based ETL (Extract, Transform, Load) pipeline designed to process CSV files, clean and transform data, and store it in a Parquet format.

-The pipeline includes functionality for data cleaning (such as the removal of Personally Identifiable Information, PII), metric generation, and visualisation.
-The solution is built with best practices in mind, including unit tests, logging, and cloud-ready deployment.
+Additional features include functionality for data cleaning (e.g. resolving whitespaces and removing Personally Identifiable Information), hashing, pipeline logging, metric generation and visualisation.
+The solution is built with best practices in mind, including unit tests, logging, PEP 8 and PEP 257 style compliance, modularity, and cloud-ready deployment.

 ## Features and Capabilities
 - **CSV to Parquet Conversion**: Efficiently converts CSV files into the optimised Parquet file format for faster querying and reduced storage costs.